mozilla-extensions/firefox-voice/README.md

 npm install
 npm start
 ```

+This will launch a new Firefox browser with the extension installed.
+You should probably have [Nightly or Developer Edition](https://www.mozilla.org/en-US/firefox/channel/desktop/) installed.

 Should you encounter any errors running ```npm install```, make sure you are using the latest version of Node by looking at this [update guide](https://www.hostingadvice.com/how-to/update-node-js-latest-version/)